 You may have to pay Capital Gains Tax on any assets that you transfer to your ex-partner following your split.
 Make sure that you have the asset valued so that you can calculate the gain or loss made.
 It’s always advisable to seek professional legal advice.

 Need Legal Advice?

 For legal advice you can trust, look no further.
-Cordell & Cordell is here to help you through this stressful time.
+A Cordell & Cordell Divorce Lawyer can help you through this stressful time.
 For expert advice on asset division, divorce settlement, and family law, please contact Cordell & Cordell.